eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Good interpersonal skill, tactful, resourceful, possess initiative.
 	- Strong written and oral communications.
 + skill set:
+	- The SiFive Platform Engineering team is building an ambitious new infrastructure to support accelerated ASIC and FPGA design flows, IP delivery and SoC development - driving the next generation of SiFive's "Silicon at the speed of Software" mission.
+This infrastructure leverages state of the art compiler algorithms (built on open source MLIR and LLVM technologies), novel build system integration, and new Verilog RTL generation techniques.
+	- Evolve, design and build new compiler intermediate representations for hardware design and tool flows.
+	- Implement specific compiler optimization and lowering algorithms for chip design flows.
+	- Implement state of the art mechanisms for hierarchical caching that crosscut compiler and build systems.
+	- Participate in design discussions, planning, code review, documentation, open source processes, and other standard software practices.
+	- Collaborate with hardware architects to develop the approach and design flows.
+	- Manage your individual project priorities, deadlines and deliverables.
+	- We are hiring for several positions with different levels of seniority, but require a minimum of 2 years of compiler engineering experience.
+	- Strong oral and written communication skills, excellent team collaboration.
+	- Experience with C++ programming and git-based development workflows.
+	- Experience with Verilog and other chip design technologies is NOT required.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.